+My name and face on a Times Square e-billboard!
+That’s not something I ever expected.
+Click on the photo to see a transcript of the webchat.
 In my webchat, “Intro to DIY Mobile Journalism,” I explain how to use a smartphone to collect soundbites, nat sound, video clips, B-Roll, and offer tips on which apps… Read More One of the perks of being on a ProfNet #ConnectChat

+(Yes, Emerson owns a castle in the Netherlands.)
+“Life’s A Happy Song” – Kasteel Well Spring 2013 from Brandon Cardwell on Vimeo.
 What do a group of students from Emerson decide to do amid finals?
 A musical act, of course.
 This is one reason why I LOVE Emerson.
 Emerson students are innately creative, upbeat, and… Read More Emerson students living in the castle

 This video is narrated by Ed Asner and animated by Mike Konopacki.
 It was written and directed by Fred Glass for the California Federation of Teachers.

 This is a terrific video for budding writers.